 PowerPoint is a part of Microsoft’s larger Office suite.
 Check how the other Office programs you have are also running, as the fault may lay there.
 Open Word, Excel etc and have a fiddle around.
 Create new documents and save as new files.
 Are they also crashing in a similar way?

-Hey, Apple Mac users… check out this guide by Microsoft about how you go about fixing Office.
+Hey, Apple Mac users… it's worth checking with Microsoft about how you go about fixing Office.
 It’s a tad more complicated.

 It might seem like the two are very distantly separated, but outdated antivirus software can be trouble for many other applications.
 So update it.